-Line 17.
-If you do not check the box on line 17, you must spread the amount on line 16 over 3 years.
+Line 26.
+If you do not check the box on line 26, you must spread the amount on line 25 over 3 years.
 If you use this method to figure the taxable amount of your distributions, you cannot change it after the due date (including extensions) for your tax return.
-If you checked the box on line 9, you must check the box on line 17.
+If you checked the box on line 11, you must check the box on line 26.

-If the taxpayer died during 2018 after receiving a qualified 2018 disaster distribution, the taxable amount of the distribution may not be spread over 3 years.
+If the taxpayer died during 2019 after receiving a qualified 2018 disaster distribution, the taxable amount of the distribution may not be spread over 3 years.
 The entire distribution must be reported on the tax return of the deceased taxpayer.

-Line 18.
+Line 32.
 At any time during the 3-year period that begins the day after the date you received a qualified 2018 disaster distribution, you can repay any portion of the distribution to an eligible retirement plan that accepts rollover contributions.
 You cannot, however, repay more than the amount of the original distribution.
 See Repayment of a Qualified 2018 Disaster Distribution, earlier, for details.

-Enter on line 18 the amount of any repayments you made before filing your 2018 return.
+Enter on line 32 the amount of any repayments you made before filing your 2019 return.
 Do not include any repayments made later than the due date (including extensions) for that return nor any repayments of nontaxable amounts.
-If you elected to repay the distribution over 3 years and you repaid more than the amount on line 17, the excess will be carried forward to your 2019 tax return.
-Repayments made after the due date of your 2018 return (including extensions) but before the due date of your 2019 return (including extensions) generally will be reported on your 2019 tax return if you are spreading the income over 3 years.
+If you elected to repay the distribution over 3 years and you repaid more than the amount on line 26, the excess will be carried forward to your 2020 tax return.
+Repayments made after the due date of your 2019 return (including extensions) but before the due date (including extensions) of your 2020 return generally will be reported on your 2020 tax return if you are spreading the income over 3 years.
 However, you may have to file an amended return in certain situations.
 See Amending Form 8915-C, earlier.

 Example.
-You received a \$90,000 qualified 2018 disaster distribution on October 20, 2018, from your traditional IRA.
-You had an economic loss due to Hurricane Michael.
-On April 2, 2019, you repay \$30,000 to your traditional IRA.
-You file your return on April 10, 2019.
-Since the repayment was made before you filed your return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 18.
+You received a \$90,000 qualified 2018 disaster distribution on October 20, 2019, from your traditional IRA.
+You had an economic loss due to Hurricane Lane.
+On April 2, 2020, you repay \$30,000 to your traditional IRA.
+You file your return on April 10, 2020.
+Since the repayment was made before you filed your return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 32.